WHAT WE DO

-A solar project is an array of photovoltaic (PV) solar panels, laid out over an open field and secured to ground-mounted metal racks for stability and longevity.
+Most commonly a solar project is an array of photovoltaic (PV) solar panels, laid out over an open field and secured to ground-mounted metal racks for stability and longevity.
 Our solar projects generate between 2 and 100 megawatts (MW) of solar energy for more than 40 years.

 The power generated at our solar projects is then fed into the existing electric grid, providing clean and affordable energy to communities.

 East Light Partners focuses its development efforts locally in the Northeast US, from New Jersey to Maine, where high energy rates, progressive state policy, and an impending power generation capacity shortfall make for favorable renewable energy development.